AenonDynamics/taskrunner-sh/README.md

 * `title` - the task-name passed as first argument
 * `status` - the return/exit code of the command passed as second argument
 * `content` - stdout/stderr of the executed command
-* `t0` - execution start time of the process - unix timestamp
+* `t0` - execution start time of the process - unix timestamp/ISO_8601/systemd-timestamp
-* `t1` - execution stop time of the process - unix timestamp
+* `t1` - execution stop time of the process - unix timestamp/ISO_8601/systemd-timestamp

 ### Authentication ###